Anita Leslie: Post-war life and marriage

 On 1 January 1949, Leslie married King.
 After the war, Anita took up farming and was an avid fox hunter, as was her husband Bill.
 In 1946, the Kings bought Oranmore Castle, a 15th-century Norman keep built on Galway Bay in county Galway, Ireland for £200-.

 Other sources report that Anita Leslie-King was given the castle by her mother, who had bought it in 1946.
 For a while, the Kings lived in a hunting lodge outside Oranmore village, designed by Bill, and built while he and Anita went on a "world sailing cruise."
 To help combat his wife's asthma, King developed an organic farm and garden to feed his family.
 Both Anita Leslie's mother and grandmother had suffered from asthma.

 Family

-She married, firstly in 1937, Paul Rodzianko (1903-1993 a great nephew of Mikhail Rodzianko) and secondly, Commander Bill King in 1947 who during World War II served as a submarine commander and later a transatlantic and circumnavigator yachtsman.
+She married, firstly in 1937, Paul Rodzianko (1903-1993 a nephew of Mikhail Rodzianko) and secondly, Commander Bill King in 1947 who during World War II served as a submarine commander and later a transatlantic and circumnavigator yachtsman.
 The Kings had two children: